RedGemState/wp-job-manager-ninja-forms-apply/readme.txt

 The Job/Resume listing must also have an email address associated with it, not a URL to a website.

+= I am using Jobify and it's not working =

+**Please make sure you have the latest version of Jobify from ThemeForest**

+If you have purchased Jobify and still have questions, please post on our dedicated support forum: http://support.astoundify.com

 == Installation ==

 1. Install and Activate